mattjax16/CS337-Operating-Systems/Projects/Proj9/EldenRingAi/README.md

 I then label the data which was a very arduous process even using a GUI.

-Below is a video of the process.
+Below is a video of the process.(click img to play)

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/c_QWo7zBOMY/0.jpg)](http://www.youtube.com/watch?v=c_QWo7zBOMY "Video Title")